 Day 2 – Madrid

 The second day greeted us with rain, low temperature and strong wind.
 We started this day … from the purchase of two umbrellas and Hop-on-Hop-off bus tickets.
 The whole day we spent on the bus trip.
 We got off of the bus several times, but mostly to visit some cafeterias to warm up with a mug of warm coffee or tea.

 That day it did not rain and even a few rays of the sun came out.
 Umbrellas were not needed anymore.
 We decided to spend this day in the vicinity of the Royal Castle and the city gardens.
 In the afternoon we had only a short walk around the city because the weather changed, and it was very cold again.

 This was the day of our train journey from Madrid to Seville.
 Because I bought train tickets earlier via the internet, we already knew which train we are going to board.
 In anticipation of his arrival, we visited a beautiful railway station – the Atocha.
 Travel time from Madrid to Seville – 2h 40 minutes.
 We came to Seville in the afternoon.
 That day we managed to stroll thru the old town streets and along the Guadalquivir River.

 Day 5 – Seville

-We started this day from visiting the Metropol Parasol building.
+We started this day by visiting the Metropol Parasol building.
 After that, we went to visit Pilate’s House and the largest in the world Gothic cathedral.
 We went to the Alcazar Castle and the beautiful Royal Gardens.
-It is worth to plan a full-day trip and visit all those places with no rush.
+It is worth planning a full-day trip and visiting all those places with no rush.